Did you know?

 If you pick up a starving dog and make him prosperous, he will not bite you; that is the principal difference between a dog and a man. – Mark Twain

-The Pyr was a popular favourite at the French court prior to the French Revolution.
+The Great Pyrenees was a popular favourite at the French court prior to the French Revolution.

 Photos displayed courtesy of Valerie Toth and Emily Toth Tamminga, Glenire Reg’d, Ontario

 This is another of the gentle giants.
-He ranges in size from 27 to 32 inches at the shoulder and may weigh 100 lbs. or more.
-In spite of his great size, the Great Pyrenees has a very low metabolism and therefore, has a very small appetite.
+He ranges in size from 27 to 32 inches (69 to 81 cm) at the shoulder and will weigh in excess of 100 pounds (45 kg).
+In spite of his great size and because he was bred to be alone in the field for days, the Great Pyrenees has a very low metabolism and therefore, has a very small appetite.

 The majestic Great Pyrenees has a thick, weather-resistant, double coat that protects him from extreme cold.
+He has a pronounced ruff or mane around his neck and a plumed tail.
 All that long hair means lots of shedding!
 The Pyr is white and may have badger, reddish brown, grey, or tan markings.
 Although this breed lives well outdoors, he needs human companionship and attention and lots of space.

 Like many of the giant breeds, he is very gentle with children.
 As a guard dog, he is loyal and protective to his family.
 He is a large dog and needs plenty of exercise.
 An independent thinker, accustomed to working alone and thinking for himself, the Pyr should be well trained.